Skip to Main Content

 350 ˚F / 177 ˚C

-Heat a large Dutch oven or cast-iron pot over medium heat.
-Cut the other half slab of bacon into large chunks and place in Dutch oven.
-Cook, stirring often, until bacon is starting to brown on all sides.
-With a slotted spoon, remove bacon to a paper towel-lined plate to drain.
+Heat a large Dutch oven or cast-iron pot on the stove over medium heat.
+Cut the bacon into 1-inch pieces place in Dutch oven.
+Cook, stirring occasionally, until the bacon is nicely browned on all sides.
+With a slotted spoon, transfer the bacon to the plate.

-Add garlic to Dutch oven and cook until fragrant.
-Pour in chicken stock, black-eyed peas, bay leaves, thyme, parsley, pepper and bacon.
+Add the garlic and cook briefly until fragrant.
+Add the chicken stock, black-eyed peas, bay leaves, thyme, parsley, and pepper.
+Return the bacon to the pot.

 350 ˚F / 177 ˚C